cenixeriadev/UrlShortner/README.md

   **Description:**

   Retrieves the original URL for a given short code.
-The controller first checks Redis for a cached entry; if not found, it falls back to fetching from PostgreSQL.
+The controller first checks Redis for a cached entry; if not found, it falls back to fetching from PostgresSQL.
 It also increments the access count.

   **Response:**

-  Returns a HTTP 302 Found status with the Location header set to the original URL to trigger a client redirection.
+  Returns an HTTP 200 OK status with the Location header set to the original URL to trigger a client redirection.

 - **GET `/api/v1/read/shorten/{shortcode}/stats`**